The Centre's Frequently Asked Questions – Faculty of Engineering

 Students are not removed from the co-op program if they do not secure a co-op position during every designated work term in their sequence.

-Our program has built-in flexibility to allow students to register co-ops work terms at different times throughout their academic program.
+Our program has built-in flexibility to allow students to register co-op work terms at different times throughout their academic program.
 If a student does not secure a co-op position, they may enrol in academic courses or take a break from studies.
 To be eligible to register a co-op work term in the future, the student must be enrolled in at least 9 units in the academic term immediately preceding and following the co-op work term.
-DCP students and graduate level students must be enrolled in at least 1 academic course in the terms before and after the co-op.
+Part-time DCP students and full-time graduate level students must be enrolled in at least 3 units in the academic terms before and after the co-op.

-Students in optional co-op programs who do not have a minimum of 12 months of approved co-op will be automatically removed from the co-op program in their final term and will not receive the co-op designation upon graduation.
+Students in optional co-op programs who do not have a minimum of 12 months of registered co-op when they apply to graduate will be automatically removed from the co-op program in their final term and will not receive the co-op designation upon graduation.

 Students in mandatory co-op programs will be blocked from enrolling in their final study term until the co-op requirement is satisfied.